God Feeds the Ravens

 We should not trivialize?

-It's not "parts."
+Bingo.It's not "parts."
 Incarnation, in trinitarian, isn't an extra "part."

-That's the thing.Why keep asking the same question when you already know the answers are not going to align with the beliefs of your faith?
+I find that sad.Why keep asking the same question when you already know the answers are not going to align with the beliefs of your faith?
 That's not going to change no matter how many times you ask.

 It's a bit more nuanced I think, but in a sense yes.